mr-bt/manager.README/README.md

 #### When the decision it's not yours to make, or you weren't included, or you simply don't agree with the group decision

 If you genuinely agree with the decision, happy days.
 Join forces and get it done.
 It is, however, harder to buy-in into a decision that you don't agree with and/or you weren't included, or you simply disagree with.
-While I'll always try to include you, life happens, the world is not perfect and neither I'll be looking for consensus.
+While I'll always try to include you, life happens, the world is not perfect and neither I'll be looking for consensus at all costs.
 You're expected to:

 * Provide clear and factual-based arguments why you don't agree with the decision on the right forum.
 * Come up realistic alternatives.